 The United States' involvement in war has been costly throughout history.
 However, it becomes increasingly more expensive as the technology is improved.
-The American Revolution, which lasted eight years, cost \$101 million.
+The American Revolution which lasted eight years cost \$101 million.
 The War of 1812, lasting only 3 years, cost \$90 million.
-The Civil War, which waged for only four years, was intense and widespread, costing an estimated \$5 billion.
-Once warfare spread to other countries and grew in technological capabilities, it became much more expensive.
+The Civil War which wagged for only four years was intense and widespread costing \$4,183 million.
+Once warfare spread to other countries and grew in technological capabilities it became much more expensive.
 World War I cost \$20 billion in the four years of American involvement.
-However, World War II, which lasted six years, cost \$296 billion.
+However, World War II, also four years long, cost \$296 billion.

-37. Which of the following graphics supports the information in the paragraph?
+37. Which of the following graphics support the information in the paragraph?